 Cash and bonds as a hedge against equities

 Cash and bonds may also be used as a direct hedge against equities.

-If we do a correlation analysis between NAESX and VUSTX since 1986 (the year VUSTX was introduced), we can observe a steadily declining inverse relationship and -0.17 correlation coefficient overall (on a scale running from -1.00 to +1.00).
+If we do a correlation analysis between SPY and TLT since 2003, we can observe a steadily declining inverse relationship (before the 2021-22 inflation surge) and about 0.00 correlation coefficient overall (on a scale running from -1.00 to +1.00).